 Hard work pays off, remember?
 The sense of accomplishment from finishing a hard level, for example, is certainly a factor in their popularity.
 The risk-reward system is a huge pull, sure, but how much is the risk?
 For some games, it is simply a matter of in-game currency, which may take time to earn, but is renewable nonetheless.
 Though taking any risks is up to our own discretion, we can certainly agree that the rewards are much better, considering that losses can be recouped easily, whereas a missed opportunity in real life is often just that, with little to no chance of a similar one.
 Some games play on that, extending their reach a little further into the real world, offering (marginally) better chances for better in-game equipment in exchange for a taste of our wallets.

 On the other hand…

 Video games aren’t all doom and gloom, for they do offer an immersive way of experiencing a story.
 As such, while video games may be a pretty bad representation for the twists and turns of life, it is those differences that draw people to playing them.
-The rich backgrounds of some role-playing games, for instance, with blossoming communities of like-minded individuals creating and expanding upon that world, such as through fiction or art, is a powerful pull for some, and a invaluable chance to live a impossible dream vicariously for others.
-Strategy too plays an important role, precariously treading the line between being easy enough to grasp readily, yet intricate enough to engage long-time fans and the competitive scene (Though, it largely depends on the genre and intended audience of the game – for instance Pokémon, which appeals to both older and younger fans, has a much gentler learning curve than other games).
+The rich backgrounds of some role-playing games, for instance, with blossoming communities of like-minded individuals creating and expanding upon that world, such as through fiction or art, is a powerful pull for some, and an invaluable chance to live an impossible dream vicariously for others.
+Strategy too plays an important role, precariously treading the line between being easy enough to grasp readily, yet intricate enough to engage long-time fans and the competitive scene (Though it largely depends on the genre and intended audience of the game – for instance, Pokémon, which appeals to both older and younger fans, has a much gentler learning curve than other games).